X-B-Wang/MnCalciteAuthigenesis/README.md

 --by Xubin Wang, School of Earth and Space Sciences, Peking University
 --Correspondence: my supervisior Dr. L. Dong, E-mail: lin.dong \at pku.edu.cn

+The related manuscript has been published in Gondwana Research (https://doi.org/10.1016/j.gr.2024.09.013)